-Symbiomech Industries is a startup company in Massachusetts that makes modular robotic systems.
-I designed and developed the Symbiomech Industries website, which has been my largest design project so far.
+Symbiomech Industries is a startup company in Massachusetts that makes modular robotic systems, and I designed and developed its website.

 - Hardware – Users can browse an online store for Symbiomech’s robot products and purchase them.

 - Software – Users can browse for and download robotics programs.